Alan-M-Git/PlayCheck/README.md

 PLAYCHECK

 //Overview//
-The project Playcheck, was created to note any videogames that have been completed, establsihing your dedication to completing games as much as possible.
+The project Playcheck, was created to note any videogames that have been completed, establishing your dedication to completing games as much as possible.
 It demonstrates the fundamentals of React with knowledge on the functionality of the frontend/backend, the ability to integrate a cloud hosted database(Neon), which allows us to utilize CRUD operations which creates, reads, updates, and deletes any videogame listed that the user desires, and API Integration using fetch, showing the relationship between the client and the server.
 The application is designed to be simple and user-friendly, making it suitable for both casual and competitive gamers.

 //Deployment//